bonomani/devmon/docs/TEMPLATES.md

 ```
 - The first line: The special keyword `TABLE:`(case sensitive, no leading whitespace allowed) alerts Devmon that
 the we are in a table definition.
 Devmon will constructs an HTML table.
 Table options MUST be set immediately
-after the 'TABLE:' tag on the same line.
+after the `TABLE:` tag on the same line.

-- The next line is `table header line`: The column separator is '|'.
+- The next line is `table header line`: The column separator is `|`.
 By default, column content is
 left-aligned.
-To align content on the right side, use '|>' instead of '|'.
+To align content on the right side, use `|>` instead of `|`.
 Note that the leftmost
 column cannot be right-aligned in this way.

 - The next line is the `table content`.
 The row contains one or more OIDs.
 The first is the `primary OID`.
 Other OIDs in the row are linked to the primary OID, by their indexes (key).
 For example, if the primary
-OID has leaves indexed as '100,101,102,103,104', the table will have five rows, theses indexes will be
+OID has leaves indexed as `100,101,102,103,104`, the table will have five rows, theses indexes will be
 display for any OIDs even if they do not exist for some OIDs.
 A `non-repeater` OID in the table will be constant in all rows.

 ### The OIDs flags
 - `color`
   - Prints the alarm color of the OID in a format recognized by Xymon.
-  - Modifies the global color of the page, if not used in a 'best' transform.
+  - Modifies the global color of the page, if not used in a `BEST` transform.
-- `errors` (deprecated: use msg)
+- `errors` (**deprecated**: use msg)
   - Prints the alarm message of the OID and at the top/bottom of the message
-  - Modifies the global color of the page, if not used in a 'best' transform.
+  - Modifies the global color of the page, if not used in a `BEST` transform.
 - `msg`
   - Prints the alarm message of the OID and at the top/bottom of the message
-  - Modifies the global color of the page, if not used in a 'best' transform.
+  - Modifies the global color of the page, if not used in a `BEST` transform.
 - `thresh`
   - The syntax for the thresh flag is {oid.thresh:<color>}
   - Print the theshold value that corresponds with the supplied color.